JKBoy2244/Clock-App/README.md

     npm run dev

-After that, it will give a link like http://localhost:5173/ so don't close the terminal but copy and paste the link to web browser and the app should be there.
+After that, it will give a link like http://localhost:5173/ or http://localhost:5174/ so don't close the terminal but copy and paste the link to web browser and the app should be there.

 (Warning, if you close the terminal however or if the terminal isn't open or if the terminal is open but you haven't executed the steps fully, the link will not work).